aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/pivot-tables/pivot-table-hide-and-sort-data/_index.md

 ---

 ## **Pivot Table Hide and Sort Data**
-Aspose.Cells supports hiding and sorting data in the pivot table.
-The following code snippet demonstrates this feature by sorting the Score column in descending order and then hiding the rows with a score less than 60.
+Aspose.Cells supports hiding and sorting data in pivot tables.
+The following code snippet demonstrates this feature by sorting the score column in descending order and then hiding the rows with a score less than 60.

 ```cpp
 #include <iostream>